Eamon2009/Codeformer-A.I/README.md

 1. Print a startup banner with device and timestamp
 2. Load and report stats on your dataset
 3. Build the model and print parameter count
-4. Train for 3000 steps, printing progress every 200 steps
+4. Train for the configured number of steps, printing progress at each eval interval
 5. Automatically open a new CMD window with infinite generation when done

 **To stop generation:** close the CMD window or press `Ctrl+C` inside it.
 **To stop training early:** press `Ctrl+C` in the main window.

 ---

 ## Configuration

 All hyperparameters are at the top of `transformer.py`.

+### CPU Configuration (no GPU)

-The settings below are tuned for a CPU-only machine with limited RAM:
+Tuned for a CPU-only machine with limited RAM:

 ```python
 batch_size    = 16      # How many sequences to train on at once